Nonclassical Many-Body Superradiant States with Interparticle and Spin-Momentum Entanglement: Properties of the Superradiant Light Fields

 It may be surprising that the system remains superradiant in the $x$-cavity when $W \gg \Gamma_c$, rather than saturating the transition as in Refs.~\cite{Meiser,Meiser2,Meiser3,Reilly}, and similarly for the $z$-cavity when $\Gamma_c \gg W$.
 One possible explanation, inspired by the supersinglet discussion above, is that the steady state has high overlap with collective dark states of one cavity~\cite{PineiroOrioli}, so large superradiant bursts are interspersed with periods of no photon emission which leads to extreme photon bunching (as outlined below).
 This likely arises from destructive interference between the two channels $\ket{g,l} \rightarrow \ket{e,l} \rightarrow \ket{g,r}$ and $\ket{g,r} \rightarrow \ket{e,r} \rightarrow \ket{g,l}$.
-High overlap with dark states also explains why the inversion in the inset of Fig.~\ref{LightOutput}(b) remains nearly constant for $W \lesssim \Gamma_c$ or $W \gtrsim \Gamma_c$, even when the pump rate changes by two orders of magnitude.
+High overlap with dark states also explains why the inversion in the inset of Fig.~\ref{LightOutput}(b) remains nearly constant for $W \lesssim \Gamma_c$ or $W \gtrsim \Gamma_c$, even when the pump rate changes by two orders of magnitude~\footnote{The steady-state inversion in the inset of Fig.~\ref{LightOutput}(b) can be compared to the inversion for the collective $\mathrm{SU}(2)$ model~\cite{Haake} $\rpd \hat{\rho}_2 = \hat{\mathcal{D}}[\sqrt{W} \hat{J}_+] \hat{\rho}_2 + \hat{\mathcal{D}}[\sqrt{\Gamma_c} \hat{J}_-] \hat{\rho}_2$ where the inversion quickly goes to $\pm N / 2$ away from $W \approx \Gamma_c$.}.
 For example, in the $W \gg \Gamma_c$ region where $\exv{\hat{J}^2}_{\mathrm{ss}} \sim 0$, the state represented in the Dicke triangle for $J$ is concentrated near the vertex at $J = 0$ [similar to Fig.~1(d) of Ref.~\cite{Shankar}].
 Since $J\ll N/2$ in the highly antisymmetric irreducible representations of the $J$ $\mathrm{SU}(2)$ subgroup, and the eigenvalues $m$ of $\hat{J}_z$ are restricted to $-J \leq m \leq J$, the inversion remains near zero even when pumping and decay rates differ by orders of magnitude.
 In other words, there are $(N/2 - J)$ many singlet pairs in the $J$ $\mathrm{SU} (2)$ subgroup [and, due to the total $\mathrm{SU} (4)$ symmetry, the same number of singlet pairs in the $K$ $\mathrm{SU} (2)$ subgroup~\cite{ActuallyJarrodsPaper3}] whose inversion is zero, and so the collective inversion can only come from the remaining symmetric state between $2 J \ll N$ atoms~\footnote{One can see this directly from the method of Young tableaux~\cite{Georgi,Pfeifer,Eichmann}.}.
 Because $\hat{E}_z = \hat{J}_z$, the highly populated states in the corresponding Dicke triangle for the $E$ $\mathrm{SU}(2)$ subgroup also remain near the center vertically (near the equator of the collective Bloch sphere), even though the system has a macroscopic dipole length and is superradiant.
 The same argument applies when $\exv{\hat{E}^2}_{\mathrm{ss}} \sim 0$ for $W \ll \Gamma_c$.
 Near the critical point $W = \Gamma_c$, both $\exv{\hat{J}^2}_{\mathrm{ss}}$ and $\exv{\hat{E}^2}_{\mathrm{ss}}$ reach their maximum in the large-$N$ limit, suggesting the state is highly symmetric with respect to both $J$ and $E$ subgroups, so the dark subspaces of each cavity are not heavily populated.
 In Secs.~\ref{Sec:SpinMomentumEntanglement} and~\ref{Sec:Metrology}, we show how this distinction leads to significant differences in the state's utility for quantum information and quantum sensing in the regimes $W \gg \Gamma_c$ and $W \ll \Gamma_c$ compared to $W \approx \Gamma_c$.